MZade/d365fo-code-snippets/README.md

 # d365fo-code-snippets
-Code snippets repository contains useful extensions for Dynamics 365 for Finance and Operations (#d365fo)
+Code snippets repository contains useful extensions and other tooling for Dynamics 365 for Finance and Operations (#d365fo)

 # DISCLAIMER